adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 - Coordination costs, meaning the negative welfare necessary for all beings to submit their lock bids and have them resolved.
 If these costs are zero we could use instantaneous voting every universe timestep without losing any welfare.
 - Switching costs, meaning the negative welfare experienced for one owner of locks to give up their ownership and hand it over to another.
 If these costs are zero we could have ownership switch instantaneously every universe timestep without losing any welfare.
 - Reversal costs, meaning any asymmetries between the cost to transition the universe into one state versus back again to the same state.
 This is different than switching costs because switching costs are assumed to be roughly symmetric and mostly measured in welfare, whereas reversal costs are measured in leverage.
-If these costs are zero we could simply allow any being to bid for ownership of any set of locks, and not worry that some ownerships could destroy welfare leverage in an irreversible way.
+If these costs are zero we could simply allow any being to bid for ownership of any set of locks, and not worry that some ownerships could destroy welfare leverage in a very costly to reverse way.

 **Conjecture:** Given a universe with zero costs for coordination, switching, and reversal, an instantaneous total persistent Harberger auction for ownership of universe variable locks optimally maximizes welfare.

 This proof would simply rely on the optimality proofs of Quadratic voting, Harberger taxes, and the fundamental theorems of welfare economics since this system creates a perfectly democratic market.
 The [preconditions for Pareto optimal exchange](https://en.wikipedia.org/wiki/Fundamental_theorems_of_welfare_economics) have been maximally satisfied for these three reasons:

-- *No market power:* Since all aspects of the universe can be bid for in a democratic way, the possibility of true market power is removed.
+- *No market power:* Since all aspects of the universe can be democratically bid for by any being, the possibility of true market power is removed.
-- *No negative externalities:* Since this step assumes no switching or reversal costs, and all beings can signal for any variables they care about, there are by definition no externalities.
+- *No negative externalities:* Since this step assumes no switching or reversal costs, and all beings can bid for any variables they care about, there are by definition no externalities.
 If a being is experiencing negative externalities they can bid for control to prevent them if they consider it worth it.
-- *Perfect information:* There will always be some degree of imperfect information in an uncertain universe, but Harberger taxes ensure all predicted valuations are fully revealed.
+- *Perfect information:* There will always be some degree of imperfect information in an uncertain universe given the impossibility of perfectly predicting welfare outcomes of actions, but Harberger taxes ensure all predicted valuations are fully revealed.

 Of course coordination and switching and reversal costs aren't actually zero in the real world, so in order to deal with them we make these adjustments: